Localization and flexibilization in symplectic geometry: Introduction

+Because this work produces a symplectic analog of topological localization that simultaneously generalizes symplectic flexibilization, we review both ideas briefly.

-\subsection{Localization in classical topology}
+\subsubsection{Localization in classical topology}

 Localization in algebra and topology allows one to study global phenomena one prime at a time.
-In algebraic topology, a concrete way to localize a simply-connected space $X$ is to begin with a CW presentation of $X$ and replace all standard CW cells of $X$ by ``P-cells" to create a new CW complex $X_P$; see the classic works of Sullivan \cite{Sullivan_localization} or Quillen \cite{Quillen_rational_homotopy}.
+Fix a prime $p$.
+In algebraic topology, a concrete way to localize a simply-connected space $X$ is to begin with a CW presentation of $X$ and replace all standard CW cells of $X$ by ``$p$-cells" to create a new CW complex $X[p^{-1}]$.
+(See the classic works of Sullivan~\cite{sullivan-genetics, sullivan-notes}.)
+This operation satisfies the following properties: